 Beginning in 1998, her publications turn to feminist issues, particularly the roles of artists’ wives in art’s history and historiography (“The Many Wives of Adam Kraft…,” 1998, 2003; and on the “bad” wife Agnes Frey Durer in 1999, 2000, 2002, and 2010), but also more generally in “The Roles of Women in Changing the Canon of Great Master Art History" (1999).
 In her fundamental study “Men on the Right – Women on the Left…” (2005) she examines the gendered placement of donors and saints.
-In 2012 she took up the problem of presenting and viewing the unclothed Christ.
+In 2012 she took up gender issues in presenting and viewing the unclothed Christ.
+In 2014 she addresses violent sexualities in medieval iconography.

 Currently, Schleif is studying the multisensory production and the sensorial environment of late-medieval nuns.
 She heads the international project "Extraordinary Sensescapes," striving to produce a total-immersion virtual-reality reconstruction of a Birgittine monastery, including the performance of the office liturgy as it might have occurred in Vadstena, Sweden, 500 years ago.
 Scholars, performers, engineers, and web designers from eight countries are working together on this ambitious endeavor.